 Voluntary Returns

-Second, an out-of-state juvenile may be voluntarily returned under ICJ Rule 6-102.
+Each time the ICJ return rules are applied, the youth is first offered the opportunity to agree to voluntarily return under ICJ Rule 6-102.
 In addition to non-delinquent runaways, this rule applies to probation and parole absconders, escapees, and accused delinquents.
 The holding state’s ICJ office shall be advised of the juvenile’s detention and shall contact the juvenile’s home/demanding state’s ICJ Office concerning the case.
 ICJ Rule 6-102(2) provides the authority to hold an absconder, escapee, or accused delinquent “at a location it deems appropriate,” even in absence of a warrant.
 See also ICJ Ad.
 Op.
 01-2019 (Interstate Comm’n for Juveniles 2019).
 For further discussion of issues related to detention, see infra Section 4.8.

 The court in the holding state is required to inform the juvenile of their rights and may elect to appoint counsel or guardian ad litem to represent the juvenile in this process.
 Id. at Rule 6-102(3)-(5).
 If the juvenile agrees to return to the home/demanding state, the juvenile must sign the approved ICJ Form III, Consent for Voluntary Return of Out-of-State Juvenile, in the presence (physical or electronic) of the court.

-Juveniles must be returned by the home/demanding state within five (5) business days of receiving Form III, Consent for Voluntary Return of Out-of-State Juvenile.
-This period may be extended up to an additional five (5) working days with approval from both ICJ offices.
-The ICJ Rules require the home/demanding state to be responsive to the holding state’s court orders in returning its juveniles.
+The home/demanding state must return a youth within five business days of receiving a completed Form III, Consent for Voluntary Return of Out-of-State Juvenile.
+This period may be extended up to an additional five business days with approval from both ICJ offices.
 Each ICJ office is required to have pre-existing policies and procedures that govern the return of juveniles to ensure the safety of the public and juveniles.
 Id. at Rule 6-102(6)-(9).